junxit/us-congress-bills-113/bill.md

     - **(iv)** by striking subparagraph (E);
   - **(B)** in paragraph (2)—
     - **(i)** in the paragraph heading, by striking “Additional” and inserting “Non-Federal”;
-    - **(ii)** in the matter preceding subparagraph (A), by striking “Not fewer than 6 members of the Committee, or 1/3 of the total membership of the Committee, whichever is greater” and inserting “Not more than ½, but not fewer than 1/3, of the total membership of the Committee”;
+    - **(ii)** in the matter preceding subparagraph (A), by striking “Not fewer than 6 members of the Committee, or 1/3 of the total membership of the Committee, whichever is greater” and inserting “Not more than 1/2, but not fewer than 1/3, of the total membership of the Committee”;
     - **(iii)** in subparagraph (A), by striking “one such member shall be an individual” and inserting “two such members shall be individuals”;
     - **(iv)** in subparagraph (B), by striking “one such member shall be a parent or legal guardian” and inserting “two such members shall be parents or legal guardians”; and
     - **(v)** in subparagraph (C), by striking “one such member shall be a representative” and inserting “two such members shall be representatives”; and
   - **(C)** by adding at the end the following:
     > - **(3)** *Period of appointment; vacancies*
     >   - **(A)** *Period of appointment for Non-Federal members* Non-Federal members shall serve for a term of 4 years, and may be reappointed for one or more additional 4-year terms.
-    >   - **(B)** *Vacancies* A vacancy on the Committee shall be filled in the manner in which the original appointment was made and shall not affect the power or duties of the Committee.
+    >   - **(B)** *Vacancies* A vacancy on the Committee shall be filled in the manner in which the original appointment was made and shall not affect the powers or duties of the Committee.
 Any member appointed to fill a vacancy for an unexpired term shall be appointed for the remainder of such term.
 A member may serve after the expiration of the member’s term until a successor has been appointed.

 - **(3)** in subsection (d)—
   - **(A)** by striking paragraph (2); and